foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2018/HUST_iRhythm/Readme.md

 -------------------------------

 ## Introduction
-iRhythm is a Internet Radio,which can download music from online audition websites,decompress the file and play,while the music file in SD card can also be decoded and played.
+iRhythm is a Internet Radio, which can download music from online audition websites, decompress the file and play, while the music file in SD card can also be decoded and played.
-With the help of a FPGA, the digital music data in SPI format can be converted into I2S format,which can be recognize by audio D/A convertor.
+With the help of a FPGA, the digital music data in SPI format can be converted into I2S format, which can be recognize by audio D/A convertor.
-Through an amplifier outside,the online music can be play out from two big speaker.And it's a really good feeling!
+Through an amplifier outside,the online music can be play out from two big speaker.
+And it's a really good feeling!

 ### Function
 * Online Music Crawling and Download